-Kyiv to LA is a cross-cultural initiative inviting Ukrainian artists and researchers working with moving image to participate in a Los Angeles-based residency and public program.
+Kyiv to LA is a cross-cultural initiative inviting Ukrainian artists, researchers and art historians working with moving image to participate in a Los Angeles-based residency and public program.
 Read More

 Kyiv to LA is made possible by a generous grant from Nora McNeely Hurley and Manitou Fund.